What's new

 2. Cataracts are Common

-The annual number of cataract surgeries is increasing annually and the average age of the surgery patient is dropping.
-Research indicates that the rate of cataract surgery had increased 5 times between 1980 and 2010.
+The annual number of cataract surgeries is increasing annually, and the average age of the surgery patient is dropping.
+Research indicates that the rate of cataract surgery increased 5 times between 1980 and 2010.
 The average age of a patient undergoing cataract surgery has now dropped to 65.
 Records show that the average age for the same was previously 73 to 75 years in 2004.

 4. Cataract Surgery Allows You to See Things More Clearly

-5. Cataract Surgeries are Not Painful
+5. Cataract Surgeries Are Not Painful

 Cataract surgery is not as painful as most patients have described a mild sensation around their eyes.
 In certain cases, your doctor may administer a small anesthetic block around your eye.
-The majority of patients have not found the operation stressing or painful.
+The majority of patients have not found the operation stressful or painful.
 You can also opt for a general anesthetic to knock you out throughout the procedure.

 6. People are Opting to Have Cataract Surgeries Earlier Nowadays

-7. Cataract Surgery is Not Risk-Free But due to Major Advancements it Offers Benefits Beyond Improved Vision
+7. Cataract Surgery is Not Risk-Free, but due to Major Advancements, it Offers Benefits Beyond Improved Vision

-If you are facing any symptoms of cataracts then it’s time for your eye exam!
-Contact our team of professionals at Insight Vision Centre in Fresno, California to schedule your eye exam today!
+If you are facing any symptoms of cataracts, then it’s time for your eye exam!
+Contact our team of eye doctors in Fresno.

 vision changes in pregnancy